 Simon & Schuster, Inc. is a global leader in the field of general interest publishing, providing consumers worldwide with a diverse range of quality books across a wide variety of genres and formats.
 It is the publishing operation of CBS Corporation, one of the world’s premier media companies.

 From the beginning, the two founding entrepreneurs approached the business in a much different manner than their more buttoned down colleagues along Publishers Row.
 The history of S&S is marked by numerous significant industry “firsts.”
 Dick Simon and Max Schuster were aggressive marketers, often spending five to ten times more for advertising and promotion than their competitors: they were the first publisher to offer booksellers the privilege of returning unsold copies for credit; they were the first to apply mass market production and distribution techniques to books, and in 1939, with Robert Fair de Graff, launched the paperback revolution with the founding of Pocket Books, America’s first paperback publisher.
 In 1945, they published the first “instant book.”
 And in 2000, Simon & Schuster became the first publisher to offer an original work by a major author exclusively in electronic form with the publication of Stephen King’s eBook Riding the Bullet, a worldwide publishing and media phenomenon.
-As digital publishing has grown, Simon & Schuster has continued to pioneer new formats that reflect both new technological capabilities and the changing tastes of today’s reading audience.

 In 1944, Simon & Schuster and Pocket Books were sold to department store magnate Marshall Field.
 Upon Field’s death in 1957, the company was repurchased by Simon, Schuster, Leon Shimkin and James M. Jacobson, who among them held it in various combinations of ownership until 1975, when Shimkin sold it to international conglomerate Gulf + Western.